Shippable/docs/sources/platform/workflow/resource/cliconfig.md

                   - TASK:
                     - script: ls

 	* For Google integrations, if no scopes are mentioned just the authentication to Google Cloud is done automatically.
-If no scopes are passed then, the region and cluster name will be ignored.
+If no scopes are passed, then the region and cluster name will be ignored.

 	        pointer:
 	          region:      <region, e.g., us-central1-a, us-west1-b, etc.>